Hi-Pa Drive

 The Hi-Pa Drive (pronounced hyper) system is an electric in-wheel motor power delivery system.

 Demonstration vehicles

 In 2006, PML Flightlink demonstrated the Hi-Pa Drive in a series-hybrid car at the British Motor Show in London, using a Mini dubbed the "Mini QED" with its in-wheel motor at all four wheels.
 Two other car manufacturers have also presented concept cars using this technology: Ford with a Ford F150 pick-up prototype presented at the 2008 SEMA Show in Las Vegas and Volvo in its Volvo ReCharge.
-However, Volvo has stated that it will not be using the Hi-Pa Drive in the production all-electric version of the C30 ReCharge nor in its new diesel-electric plug-in hybrids due in 2012.
+However, Volvo has stated that it will not be using the Hi-Pa Drive in the production of all-electric version of the C30 ReCharge nor in its new diesel-electric plug-in hybrids due in 2012.